Individuals and Families

 What Happens Next

-We take a person-centred approach to caring for older people over the age of 50, tailoring a care and support package to suit the person’s needs.
+We take a person-centred approach to caring for people over the age of 60, tailoring a care and support package to suit the person’s needs.
 This is especially important for someone living with dementia.
 The key worker will get to know the person they’re looking after, what their likes and dislikes are, what activities or hobbies they enjoy, and the names of their loved ones.
-Taking this person-centred approach can help reduce anxiety and stress.
+Taking this person-centred approach can help reduce anxiety and stress and provide a basis for meaningful conversations.

-As we witness the increase of people living with dementia being referred to the service, we have seen how upsetting and unsettling it can initially be for someone with dementia to come along to the Centre and be introduced to people they have never met before.
-To try and make the pathway to attending easier for both the older person and their carer we have developed our service to offer a Care at Home service which supports the person with dementia for a few weeks until they have become acquainted with their keyworker and feel ready to start attending the Centre for a few hours.
+As we witness the increase of people living with dementia being referred to the service, we have seen how upsetting and unsettling it can initially be for someone with dementia coming along to the Centre, then being introduced to people they have never met before.
+To try and make the pathway to attending easier for both the older person and their carer we have developed our service to offer an Outreach Service (Acredale@Home) which supports the person with dementia for a few weeks until they have become acquainted with their keyworker and feel ready to start attending the Centre.
 This phased approach will not be necessary for all.

 All discussions and information gathered are treated in the strictest confidence and will not be shared with others unless legally obligated to do so.